 During games, please refrain from yelling or taunting the officials.
 The team will be penalized for any unsportsmanlike conduct, and the officials can remove anyone from the venue who causes a disturbance.
 Remember, this is youth football and we want our players to have a FUN experience!!!

 Social Media

+Facebook: @changingtheworld.org

+Instagram: @impact_youth_football_Ohio

-Facebook: @changingtheworld.org Instagram: @impact_youthinc Twitter: @impactyouthinc www.impactyouthinc.org
+Twitter: @impactyouthinc

 Website